- Parts Of A Resume

 Lake Dallas Golf Course

-- Tested accuracy of account balances and prepared supporting documentation.
+- Ensured accuracy in account balances and supporting documentation.

 Cart Beverage Sales